Layered Mutability: Continuity and Governance in Persistent Self-Modifying Agents: Abstract

 \section{Abstract}

-Persistent language-model agents increasingly combine tool use, tiered memory, reflective prompting, and runtime adaptation.
-In such systems, behavior is shaped not only by current prompts but by mutable internal conditions that influence future action.
+Persistent AI agents now combine tool use, tiered memory, reflective prompting, and, increasingly, runtime adaptation.
+As a result, they modify not only outputs but the conditions under which future outputs are produced.
 This paper introduces \emph{layered mutability}, a framework for reasoning about that process across five layers: pretraining, post-training alignment, self-narrative, memory, and weight-level adaptation.
-The central claim is that governance difficulty rises when mutation is rapid, downstream coupling is strong, reversibility is weak, and observability is low, creating a systematic mismatch between the layers that most affect behavior and the layers humans can most easily inspect.
-I formalize this intuition with simple drift, governance-load, and hysteresis quantities, connect the framework to recent work on temporal identity in language-model agents, and report a preliminary ratchet experiment in which reverting an agent's visible self-description after memory accumulation fails to restore baseline behavior.
-In that experiment, the estimated identity hysteresis ratio is 0.68.
-The main implication is that the salient failure mode for persistent self-modifying agents is not abrupt misalignment but \emph{compositional drift}: locally reasonable updates that accumulate into a behavioral trajectory that was never explicitly authorized.
+The core claim is that governance difficulty rises when mutation is rapid, downstream coupling is strong, reversibility is weak, and observability is low, creating a systematic mismatch between the layers that most affect behavior and the layers humans can most easily inspect.
+I formalize this intuition with simple drift, governance-load, and hysteresis quantities, connect it to recent work on temporal identity in language-model agents, and report a preliminary ratchet experiment in which reverting an agent's visible self-description after memory accumulation fails to restore baseline behavior.
+In that experiment, the identity hysteresis ratio is 0.68.
+The main implication is that the salient failure mode for self-modifying agents is not abrupt misalignment but \emph{compositional drift}: locally reasonable updates that accumulate into a behavioral trajectory that was never explicitly authorized.

 \textbf{Keywords:} self-modifying agents; AI governance; identity drift; persistent memory; runtime adaptation; model editing